seba76/virtualbox4dsm/README.md

 # VirtualBox for Synology DSM

 This is build for VirtualBox service running on Synology NAS boxes running appropriate Intel CPU.
-You should be able to build package on your NAS using this repo.
-However you can also use any Linux box also.
+You should be able to build package on your NAS using this repo or you can use Linux box like debian or ubuntu.

 ## How To Build